http://www.youtube.com/watch?v=by0JhirtO-0&feature=related

 [0014] In a final claimed embodiment, a vortex ring generator

-to relative translational movement with a fluid along a line of
+subjected to relative translational movement with a fluid along

-movement.
-The body has no substantial rotational movement about an
+a line of movement.
+The body has no substantial rotational

-axis parallel to the line of movement.
-The surface is three
+movement about an axis parallel to the line of movement.
+The

-surface generates a vortex ring in the fluid in relation to the
+curve.
+The surface generates a vortex ring in the fluid in

 BRIEF DESCRIPTION OF THE DRAWINGS